mkykode/mka-add-page-excerpts/README.md

-# Add Excerpts to Pages
+# Add Excerpts to Pages in Wordpress

-Adds Excerpt to pages in Wordpress
+Adds Excerpt to pages in Wordpress.
+Just activate the plugin.